eliasjunior/coffee-week/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.

 ## Folder Structure

-After creation, your project should look like this:

 ```
 coffee-week/